Gel Removal at home

 - Apply nail oil.

 Note: if you have some surgical gloves it is possible to do both hands at the same time as the gloves keep the foils on the nails.

 Take care when handling acetone.
-Use in a well-ventilated room, avoid with eyes or mouth and also any unnecessary contact with skin.
+Use in a well-ventilated room, avoid contact with eyes or mouth, keep foodstuffs, pets and small children away from nail remover product and also any unnecessary contact with skin.
 Dispose of carefully.

 See our gel removal video on YouTube here: